Program from Sunday, October 1st, 2023.

-The Iowa State Singers have been honored in recent years with invitations to perform at several highly distinguished conventions, including the 2004, 2005, 2009, and 2010 ACDA conventions in Sioux Falls, Los Angeles, Minneapolis, and Oklahoma City, and the 2008 and 2011 NCCO National Conferences in Cincinnati and Fort Collins.
+The Iowa State Singers have been honored in recent years with invitations to perform at several highly distinguished music conferences, including the 2004, 2005, 2009, 2010, 2015, 2018, and 2019 ACDA conferences in Sioux Falls, Los Angeles, Minneapolis, Oklahoma City, Salt Lake City, Chicago, and Kansas City, and the 2008 and 2011 NCCO National Conferences in Cincinnati and Fort Collins.
 Thousands of choral conductors from the United States and abroad have responded enthusiastically to the choir's offerings.
 The members of the Iowa State Singers have been thrilled with these opportunities and gratefully acknowledge their former members, whose commitment to artistry helped to develop one of the very beautiful traditions at Iowa State University.

 Admission to the Iowa State Singers is by audition, and is open to students enrolled at Iowa State University regardless of major or year in school.
 For audition information, go to: http://www.music.iastate.edu/ensembles/choirview.php

 The Singers have also traveled internationally, singing to critical acclaim in the Baltic States and Scandinavia (2003), China (2006), Korea (2011) where they shared a concert with the world-renowned Incheon City Chorale, Western Europe (2015), and Norway (2019).
 In 2013 the Singers were honored as the national winners of The American Prize, College/University Chorus Division.